 Organ Donation Wales

 1st December 2015.
-The time when Wales will change the way you become an organ donor.
+The time when Wales has changed the way you become an organ donor.

 "Losing Claire was a dreadful and unexpected blow.
 We were just glad that she’d made her feelings known through the register.
 We wouldn’t have dreamt of going against her wishes."